rajeshchaunsali/rajeshchaunsali.github.io/_pages/2_research.md

 horizontal: false
 ---

+Our research is directed toward the design of advanced materials that exhibit unconventional mechanical responses.
+We harness the principles of geometry, symmetry, and the interactions of structural constituents to customize the collective properties of these materials.

-Our research is directed toward designing advanced structures with unconventional mechanical responses.
-In this process, we use novel engineered material systems, such as auxetic materials, phononic crystals, and metamaterials, and take a mix of theoretical, numerical, and experimental approaches.
-At a more fundamental level, we rely on geometry, symmetry, and interactions of structural constituents to demonstrate phenomena such as diode-like one-way transport, topology-enabled robust waveguiding, soliton formation, low-frequency filtering, and turbulence-like cascading.
-We aim to leverage the basic understanding of such phenomena to develop out-of-box solutions for advanced aerospace/mechanical systems.
-Below are some ongoing research directions:
+In particular, we focus on engineered material systems, including auxetic materials, phononic crystals, and metamaterials, and take a mix of theoretical, numerical, and experimental approaches.
+We aim to leverage our fundamental understanding of these engineered materials to devise innovative solutions for advanced aerospace and mechanical systems.

+Here are some of the exciting research directions we're currently exploring:

 ---